 Dassler decided to boost his sales by convincing athletes that’d be in the Olympics to wear his shoes while competing.
 After the German team wore the shoes in the 1928 Olympics, demands for his shoes went up immediately.
 When the following Olympics came around, all of the athletes wearing his shoes won medals.
 With that, his brand name became “synonymous with victory.”
+Even with today’s tough sports footwear competition, their line of products are still considered one of the top-performing produce in the market.
+A lot of these are receiving very good reviews from online websites like Shoe Adviser.
 With Dassler’s consistent marketing in the Olympics and other sporting events, his shoes gained a strong foothold in the shoe industry, one that has remained to this day.
 This is due to the fact that Dassler always created high quality shoes that gave him a competitive edge over other shoe companies, as well as his creative marketing skills.
 Though adidas suffered a few setbacks after Adi Dassler’s death, it eventually regained its success and popularity amongst consumers.
 Whatever the future may hold for this company, Adidas is here to stay.

 DESIGN ELEMENTS OF ADIDAS LOGO